-While living in New York I broke up with a filmmaker who lived in the East Village.
-After a few months of dating, he told me I was “nothing but trouble and problems,” only to proceed to say how lucky he was that I graced his presence, and that he was undeserving of my company.
+While living in New York I had a hasty breakup with a filmmaker who lived in the East Village.
+After a few months of dating, he told me I was “nothing but trouble and problems,” only to say how lucky he was that I “graced his presence,” and that he was “undeserving” of my company.

 This left me stumped.
 After the alcohol-infused argument, we never spoke again.